AlexsLemonade/2023-chop-training/instructor-notes/working-with-branches.md

 * In the interest of time, can either run the script and add/commit the TSV file, or move on.

-### Scenario 3: Committed work in the wrong branch: Penguin species counts
+### Scenario 3: Committed work in the wrong branch: Penguin species mean mass
 > Bonus: Experience the benefits of branch protection rules

 * Switch back to `main` branch, but do _not_ switch into the `<username>/<issue #>-penguins-species-mass` branch